 In context of NFVi telemetry the right decision is totally dependent on priority of particular use cases.
 Organisation are at varying levels of maturity and have different priorities.
 In case of an Agile delivery pipeline entering a “wait” state should be avoided.
 Again in context of NFVi telemetry, there is usually more than sufficient issues or needs to ensure that delivery momentum can be maintained, even if there will need to be some adjustments on the way.

 So did hiking get me on to meeting on time ?

 No - I was five minutes late, but by signalling ahead that I would be late I managed to get there five minutes before the other party.
-Calling ahead is example virtue of transparency a key agile tenant.
+Calling ahead is an example of the virtue of transparency, a key agile tenant.